GeoBigData/tatortot/README.md

 Usage: tator [OPTIONS] SRC DEST

 Options:
+  -C, --overlay_color TEXT     Color to use for overlay.
+Valid options are: 'b
+                               lue','orange','green','red','purple','brown','p
+                               ink','gray','olive','cyan'.Defualt: 'cyan'.
+  -A, --overlay_alpha FLOAT    Transparency to use for overlay provided as
+                               alpha value (0-1).Default: 0.3.
   -w, --img_width INTEGER      Width of src images in pixels.
 Default is 256 -h, --img_height INTEGER     Height of src images in pixels.
 Default is 256 -W, --viewer_width INTEGER   Width of viewer in pixels.
 Default is 325